 Step 1: Find out if you need a license

 In most cases, you don’t!
-You have the right to organize and host many types of community tournaments without any further license from Blizzard.
-Here are the conditions:
+You can organize and host many types of community tournaments without any further license from Blizzard subject to these conditions:

 - The ‘Maximum Prize Value,’ including prize money, travel stipends and item rewards is valued at less than Ten Thousand US Dollars ($10,000 USD) or the equivalent;

 - You may broadcast your tournament online, and you are free to stream on whichever online platform you like;

 - Tournament organizers must follow the Blizzard Entertainment Video Policy;

 - The tournament cannot be broadcast on television;

 - Provided organizers comply with all laws that are applicable to the venue/location where the tournament will be held, and the nationality of the residents that are eligible for the tournament, Blizzard shall not prohibit tournament organizers may from charging entry fees to compete in community the tournaments under the following guidelines.